-Jeffery Tobias Halter is the President of YWomen, a strategic consulting company focused on engaging men in women's leadership advancement.
-Founder of the Father of Daughter Initiative, creator of the Gender Conversation QuickStarters Newsletter and the Male Advocacy Profile, Jeffery is former Director of Diversity Strategy for The Coca-Cola company and is the author of two books, WHY WOMEN, The Leadership Imperative to Advancing Women and Engaging Men and Selling to Men, Selling to Women.
+Jeffery Tobias Halter is a consultant, author, gender strategist and the President of YWomen, a strategic consulting company focused on engaging men in women's leadership advancement.
+Jeffery is the former Director of Diversity Strategy for The Coca-Cola Company.

+Jeffery is a two-time TEDx speaker and the author of two books, including WHY WOMEN, The Leadership Imperative to Advancing Women and Engaging Men.
+His clients include IBM, Amazon, Bristol-Myers Squibb, Delta, Barclays and dozens of other Fortune 500 companies.